Transit Priority Seating Review

 Introduction

-The City of Winnipeg is reviewing the accessibility of our transit system.
-One aspect of this review may involve establishing designated priority seating areas on conventional buses.
+The City of Winnipeg is committed to improving the accessibility of our transit system.
+One aspect of this involved establishing designated priority seating areas on conventional buses.

-We want to better understand the needs of transit users and develop processes that recognize the needs of transit users with disabilities.
-Your feedback, along with a jurisdictional scan and Winnipeg Transit data will be used to make recommendations for the future of priority space on Transit buses.
+To better understand the needs of transit users and develop processes that recognize the needs of transit users with disabilities, the City asked for feedback through a survey and discussion forum.
+Your feedback, along with a jurisdictional scan and Winnipeg Transit data were used to make recommendations for the future of priority space on Transit buses and a Council approved

 Introduction

-The City of Winnipeg is reviewing the accessibility of our transit system.
-One aspect of this review may involve establishing designated priority seating areas on conventional buses.
+The City of Winnipeg is committed to improving the accessibility of our transit system.
+One aspect of this involved establishing designated priority seating areas on conventional buses.

-We want to better understand the needs of transit users and develop processes that recognize the needs of transit users with disabilities.
-Your feedback, along with a jurisdictional scan and Winnipeg Transit data will be used to make recommendations for the future of priority space on Transit buses.
+To better understand the needs of transit users and develop processes that recognize the needs of transit users with disabilities, the City asked for feedback through a survey and discussion forum.
+Your feedback, along with a jurisdictional scan and Winnipeg Transit data were used to make recommendations for the future of priority space on Transit buses and a Council approved Priority and Courtesy Seating Area Policy.

 Background